PcapPlusPlus/pcapplusplus.github.io/docs/community.md

 When filing your issue please make sure you provide a reproducible test case.
 Please also provide as much information about your environment as possible.
 We never know what information will be pertinent when trying narrow down the issue.
 Please include at least the following information:

 - The version you're trying to run (a released version or the latest from `master`)
-- Platform you're running on (MacOS, Linux, Windows, FreeBSD + OS version)
+- Platform you're running on (MacOS, Linux, Windows, Android, FreeBSD + OS version)
 - Architecture you're running on (32bit or 64bit)
 - If working with libpcap, DPDK or PF_RING please specify the version you're using
 - If working with DPDK, please make sure you can not reproduce the issue a clean DPDK version, meaning a version without PcapPlusPlus